Johan-Artman/MINST-Neural-Network/README.md

 you can access the MNIST dataset here: https://www.kaggle.com/datasets/hojjatk/mnist-dataset

 TODO: improve accuarcy, its really bad at generalizing right now.
-Add more markdown cells to show thoughtprocess and so forth, switch sigmoid to ReLU maybe?
+Add more markdown cells to show thoughtprocess and so forth